Konstantin Shteppa

-Konstantin Feodosyevich Shteppa (Note: Костянтин «Кость» Теодосійович Штепа; Константин Феодосьевич Штеппа) (December 3, 1896, Lokhvytsia – November 19, 1958, New York City) was a Soviet and American historian of German-Ukrainian descent.
-He studied history of the Byzantine Empire, the Orthodox Church, late medieval history of Ukraine and the history of Stalin's purge.
+Konstantin Feodosyevich Shteppa (Note: Костянтин «Кость» Теодосійович Штепа; Константин Феодосьевич Штеппа) (December 15 (O.S.
+3), 1896, Lokhvytsia – November 19, 1958, New York City) was a Soviet and American historian of German-Ukrainian descent.
+He studied history of the Byzantine Empire, the Orthodox Church, late medieval history of Ukraine and the history of Stalin's purges.
 Originally an NKVD informant, he switched allegiance to the SD, the intelligence agency of the SS and the Gestapo, during World War II.
 He immigrated to the US after the war, where he taught and worked for Radio Free Europe/Radio Liberty.

 Early years in Ukraine

-Shteppa was born into the family of an Orthodox priest of German descent in Ukraine.
-He studied at the Poltava Theological Seminary (1910-1914) and at the Faculty of History and Philology of St. Petersburg University under Professor Mykhailo Rostovtsev.
+Shteppa was born in Lokhvytsia, nowadays in Poltava Oblast of Ukraine into the family of an Orthodox priest of German descent.
+He studied at the Poltava Theological Seminary (1910–1914) and at the Faculty of History and Philology of St. Petersburg University under Professor Mykhailo Rostovtsev.

-During the civil war, he was a White Army officer.
+In 1916 Shteppa transferred to a military school, eventually participating in the First World War.
+During the civil war, he served in the White Army under command of general Pyotr Wrangel.
 He was arrested in 1919, seriously wounded in 1920, and taken prisoner during the retreat of Wrangel's army near Perekop.

 Academic career

 After the war, he completed his education at the Nizhyn Institute of Public Education at the Faculty of History and Philology, the course of Professor Ivan Turtsevich.
-Shteppa was able to conceal his anti-Soviet past and became a prominent Soviet historian, head of the Chair of Antiquity and the Middle Age in Kyiv University, later dean of the historical faculty in the same university, and deputy of the Kyiv city council.
+Shteppa was able to conceal his anti-Soviet past, procuring new identity papers and becoming known under the surname Shtepa (with one "p").
+In 1927 he defended a Ph.D. thesis and became a professor.
+In 1930 he moved to Kyiv.
+He became a prominent Soviet historian, head of the Chair of Antiquity and the Middle Age in Kyiv University, later dean of the historical faculty in the same university, and deputy of the Kyiv City Council.
+In addition, he worked at the cultural-historical commission of the Department of Oriental Studies at the All-Ukrainian Academy of Sciences.
 He co-authored with Oleksander Ohloblyn several propaganda articles against "Russian imperial chauvinism and local nationalism".

 From 1927 to 1938 he was an NKVD informant.
-In February 1938 he was arrested for his alleged anti-Soviet sentiments.
+On 18 March 1938, amidst the Great Purge, he was arrested for his alleged anti-Soviet sentiments.
 While he was in prison, his baby daughter died of hunger.
-In 1939 he was released without explanation and restored to his professor position in the University; Ukrainian historians accuse him of continued cooperation with NKVD.
+After the dismissal of Nikolay Yezhov from the post of Minister of the Interior, on 28 September 1939, Shteppa was released without explanation and restored to his professor position at the university; Ukrainian historians accuse him of continued cooperation with NKVD.